stephencawood/reddit_op/README.md

 # Reddit Posts Op for CTO.ai Ops CLI

 Quickly get posts from Reddit in your terminal window or Slack app.
-The default is World News, but you can change it to any subreddit.
+The default is World News, but I'll update it soon, so you can change it to any subreddit.
 The Reddit posts Op runs on the CTO.ai Ops CLI.

 ### Installation